bpda-research-division/neighborhood-change/ABOUT.md

+# For maintainers
 This document provides an overview of how the Neighborhood Change Explorer app works, plus step-by-step instructions on:
 * how to create your own version of the app
 * how to update the underlying data for an existing app

+For instructions on how to set up your R development environment in order to run an instance of the Neighborhood Change Explorer locally, see the [contribution guidelines](CONTRIBUTING.md).

+## Basic architecture
 The Neighborhood Change Explorer is built in R Shiny, a framework for building web applications using the R programming language.
 The app consists of three R source files:

 | name | description |